vimeo/psalm/docs/contributing/editing_callmaps.md

 Delta files (named `CallMap_<PHP major version><PHP minor version>_delta.php`)
 list the changed that happened in the corresponding PHP version.
-There are three section with self-explanatory names: `aded` (for functions/methods that were added in that PHP version), `removed` (for those that were removed) and `changed`.
+There are three section with self-explanatory names: `added` (for functions/methods that were added in that PHP version), `removed` (for those that were removed) and `changed`.